Unhinged

 The interest in examining the relationship between strength of endorsement of specific climate change messages and exposure to ‘severe weather’ assumes a connection between climate change and severe weather- or in the very least, a perceived connection.

-The researchers provide a good example in their own writing of how weather extremes and disasters have wrongly become understood as a product of climate change:
+The researchers provide a good example in their own writing of how weather extremes and disasters have wrongly become understood as solely a product of climate change:

 A well established literature from countries around the world has described many adverse effects to mental health posed by climate change, including direct effects of weather-related disasters and extreme temperatures, and indirect effects associated with displacement, economic loss, and other environmental risks and changes